You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 Measuring What Actually Matters in Trade Show Tracking

 The pattern becomes clear: Every metric that matters requires one thing.
 Persistent, accurate attribution from first touch to closed deal.
-Without that foundation, you’re not measuring trade show ROI.
-You’re guessing.

-So what does proper attribution actually look like when the system is built for it from the ground up?
+We’ve established what proper trade show tracking requires.
+So what does attribution look like when the system is designed for persistence instead of capture?

 How Proper Attribution Works